Increasing Adolescent Engagement, Motivation, and Achievement: Efficacy of a Web-Based, Teacher Professional Development Model

 Data Analytic Strategy: Using data collected throughout the school year, latent growth curve analyses will be used to determine whether MTP produces changes in student engagement, motivation, disruptive behavior, and academic achievement.
 Exploratory growth curve analyses will be used to identify critical process mediators of intervention effects.

-Gregory, A., Allen, J.P., Mikami, A., Hafen, C.A., and Pianta, R.C. (forthcoming).
-The Effectiveness Of A Teacher Professional Development Program In Reducing The Racial Disparity In Classroom Discipline Referrals.
-In D. Losen (Ed.), Racial Inequity In School Discipline.
-Los Angeles, CA: Center for civil rights remedy and the Civil rights project, UCLA.
+Gregory, A., Allen, J.P., Mikami, A., Hafen, C.A., and Pianta, R.C. (in press).
+The Effectiveness of a Teacher Professional Development Program in Reducing the Racial Disparity in Classroom Discipline Referrals.
+In D. Losen (Ed.), Racial Inequity in School Discipline.
+Los Angeles: Center for Civil Rights Remedy and the Civil Rights Project, UCLA.

 Gregory, A., Allen, J.P., Mikami, A.Y., Hafen, C.A., and Pianta, R.C.
 (2014).
 The Promise of Teacher Professional Development Program in Reducing the Racial Disparity in Classroom Exclusionary Discipline.
 In D.J.
 Losen (Ed.), Closing the School Discipline Gap: Equitable Remedies for Excessive Exclusion (pp. 166–179).
 New York: Teachers College Press.

 Pianta, R.C., Hamre, B.K., and Allen, J.P.
 (2012).
 Teacher-Student Relationships and Engagement: Conceptualizing, Measuring, and Improving the Capacity of Classroom Interactions.
 In S.L.
 Christenson, A.L.
 Reschly, and C. Wylie (Eds.), Handbook of Research on Student Engagement (pp. 365–386).
 New York: Springer.

 Journal article, monograph, or newsletter